Wisdom Quotes, Quotations, Sayings and Remarks

 • Cleverness is not wisdom.
 Euripides

 • Wisdom stands at the turn in the road and calls upon us publicly, but we consider it false and despise its adherents.
-Kahlil Gibran
+Khalil Gibran

 • The young man knows the rules, but the old man knows the exceptions.
 Oliver Wendell Holmes